TheJoshuaEvans/interactive-engine/README.md

 Initial development of this project is being done as part of the [LCC CS210 Course](https://lcc-cit.github.io/CS210-CourseMaterials/).
 This project is meant to satisfy the requirements of Lab 5, Lab 6, Lab 7, and the term project - as enumerated [[here](https://lcc-cit.github.io/CS210-CourseMaterials/LectureNotes/CS210-Unit07-0-Overview.html#assignments-due)]

-- [X] Lab 5 - Use "[AI Assisted Coding](https://lcc-cit.github.io/CS210-CourseMaterials/LectureNotes/CS210-Unit07-2-AI-AssistedCoding)" to make a simple text-based adventure engine and make a short demo game
+- [X] Lab 5 - Use "[AI Assisted Coding](https://lcc-cit.github.io/CS210-CourseMaterials/LectureNotes/CS210-Unit07-2-AI-AssistedCoding)" to make a simple text-based adventure engine and make a short demo game (v0.2.0)
 - [ ] Lab 6 - Update the engine to use AI for processing loose input into strict inputs.
-For example, allowing "i want to go west" instead of restricting the program to specific instruction "move west"
+For example, allowing "i want to go west" instead of restricting the program to specific instruction "move west" (Beta v0.3.0.
+Final v0.4.0)
-- [ ] Lab 7 - Use modular / agentic AI to give the AI control over writing the prompts and descriptions, with resources that will give the model programmatic access to game state as needed
+- [ ] Lab 7 - Use modular / agentic AI to give the AI control over writing the prompts and descriptions, with resources that will give the model programmatic access to game state as needed (Beta v0.5.0.
+Final v0.6.0)
-- [ ] Term Project - Actually make a complete game with a little narrative that can stretch the system a little bit
+- [ ] Term Project - Actually make a complete game with a little narrative that can stretch the system a little bit (v0.7.0)

 Once development related to the class is complete, there remains a couple tasks:

-- [ ] Early-Access Release - Release game on steam under early access and have players provide their own ChatGPT API key
+- [ ] Early-Access Release - Release game on steam under early access and have players provide their own ChatGPT API key (v0.8.0)
-- [ ] Final Release - Use the system to pre-generate as many responses for as many scenarios as is possible, even up to gigabytes of text - then release a full version of the game that doesn't require an active connection to a cloud AI
+- [ ] Final Release - Use the system to pre-generate as many responses for as many scenarios as is possible, even up to gigabytes of text - then release a full version of the game that doesn't require an active connection to a cloud AI (v1.0.0)

 # Releases
 [[Release Page](https://github.com/TheJoshuaEvans/interactive-engine/releases)]